-- 1. Significant new commercial floorspace fronting Sailors Bay Road up to 6 storeys. - 2.
-New public open space surrounded by ground floor active frontage and above basement public parking (with improved capacity). - 3.
+- Significant new commercial floorspace fronting Sailors Bay Road up to 6 storeys. - New public open space surrounded by ground floor active frontage and above basement public parking (with improved capacity). - 3.
 Activated pedestrian laneway link. - 4.
-Mix of residential apartment blocks (3-5 storey) and medium density terrace housing. - Encourage amalgamation of lots between Sailors Bay Road and Baringa Road to facilitate improved vehicle and basement access from Baringa Road only (3-4 storeys).
+Mix of residential apartment blocks (3-5 storey) and medium density terrace housing. - 5.
+Encourage amalgamation of lots between Sailors Bay Road and Baringa Road to facilitate improved vehicle and basement access from Baringa Road only.
+Maximum height of four stories for buildings fronting Sailors Bay Road, and maximum three stories for buildings on the north side of Baringa Road.

 - 6. Streetscape improvement to Sailors Bay Road and Strathallen Avenue. - 7.
-Improved public domain and pedestrian amenity at the southern end of Belambi Street. - Encourage additional first floor commercial floorspace fronting the eastern end of Sailors Bay Road (4-5 storeys). - Improved laneway network for servicing and deliveries. - 10.
+Improved public domain and pedestrian amenity at the southern end of Belambi Street. - Encourage additional first floor commercial floorspace fronting the eastern end of Sailors Bay Road (4-5 storeys). - 9.
+Improved laneway network for servicing and deliveries. - 10.
 Investigate opportunities for additional pedestrian crossing arms at existing intersections. - 11.
 Investigate opportunity for blisters or central refuge to provide a safer crossing location.

 SGS Economics and Planning assessed the Northbridge local centre as requiring an additional 11,152sqm of commercial floor space by 2041.
-The scenario for discussion could possibly yield around an additional 9, 280sqm of commercial floor space in the centre and an additional 44603sqm (485 residential dwellings).
+The indicative scale for growth could possibly yield around an additional 8,209sqm of commercial floor space in the centre and an additional 42,028sqm (467 residential dwellings).